ProgrammingBlockchain/ProgrammingBlockchain/README.md

 9. Make a pull request

 ## Enhancing your learning process
 Making contributions while you are reading is a good way to learn faster.
-If you got a hard time understanding something, then try to reword it and make a pull request for later readers.
+If you have a hard time understanding something, try to reword it and make a pull request for other readers.

 You can also help [fixing issues](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain/issues).
 (Protip for university students: a good GitHub profile is more valuable than a diploma in the job market.)